This article has links to products and services we love, which we may make commission from.

 While we’re discussing things to do at Miami Beach, let’s cover the big argument, which is better: South Beach or Miami Beach?

-So, if you want to be in stumbling distance to the party spots while still having access to sandy shores and ocean, go for South Beach.
+So, if you want to be within walking distance of the party spots while still having access to sandy shores and the ocean, go for South Beach.

 South Pointe Park